Celebrating Normandy – All Things Camembert 🧀🇫🇷

 Explore more about local customs, traditional festivals, and the heart of Normandy countryside life.

-Camembert isn’t just a cheese — it’s a symbol of Normandy’s rich culinary identity and rustic charm.
-Whether baked over an open fire or served with crusty baguette and Normandy cider, Camembert is one of the region’s best-known gourmet treasures.
-And its history is just as flavourful as the cheese itself.
+Camembert isn’t just a cheese — it’s a symbol of Normandy’s culinary identity and rural way of life.
+Whether baked over an open fire, shared with a crusty baguette, or paired with Normandy cider at the kitchen table, Camembert is one of the region’s best-known food treasures.
+Its history, like its flavour, is layered, practical, and proudly local.

 📜 The Story of Camembert

-The legend of Camembert cheese begins in 1791, when a farmer in the village of Camembert (Orne) named Marie Harel first produced it.
-Over the next century, Camembert gained popularity across France, becoming a favourite of none other than Napoleon Bonaparte.
+The story of Camembert begins in 1791, when Marie Harel, a farmer in the village of Camembert in the Orne, first produced the cheese that would later become world famous.
+Over the following century, Camembert spread well beyond its rural roots, eventually becoming a favourite of Napoleon Bonaparte himself.

-According to local lore, Napoleon insisted that Camembert be available wherever he travelled.
-But in order for it to stay fresh, a solution was needed.
-The famous white bloomy rind was developed — a natural protective skin that allows Camembert to mature while retaining moisture, aroma, and creamy flavour.
-This innovation made Camembert easier to transport and preserve.
+According to local tradition, Napoleon insisted that Camembert should be available wherever he travelled.
+That posed a problem: soft cheeses do not enjoy long journeys.
+The solution was the development of the white bloomy rind — a natural protective skin that allows Camembert to mature while retaining moisture, aroma and its signature creamy texture.
+This simple innovation made Camembert transportable, recognisable, and enduring.

 🐄 Gavray Camembert – From Farm to Fork

-When staying at our gîte, don’t miss the opportunity to try Gavray Camembert, produced just 15 minutes’ drive from the gîte at the Fromagerie Val-de-Sienne in the village of Gavray.
-It’s one of the last dairies in Normandy that uses raw milk from local herds and traditional hand-ladling methods — meaning the Norman cows live beside the cheese dairy where the milk is collected daily.
+When staying at our gîte, one Camembert in particular deserves attention: Gavray Camembert, produced just 15 minutes’ drive away at the Fromagerie Val-de-Sienne in Gavray-sur-Sienne.
+This is one of the last dairies in Normandy still working entirely with raw milk from nearby herds, using traditional hand-ladling methods.

 🔥 How to Bake Camembert Like a Norman Farmer